UnCoqui/TA100-GitFlowWebsite/4_CloneWebsite.md

 ```
 %git checkout <yourfirstnameFeature>
 ```
-### 6. Make the assigned changes to the website
-You will be given instructions on what changes to make to the code.

-### 7. Commit changes to your branch

 ### 6. Now you can push this branch up to git hub:
 ```
 %git push –u origin <branch name>
 ```
 ### 7. Check that the branch has been successfully pushed up.
 To confirm that the branch has been pushed, head over to GitHub and click the branches drop-down.
 You should see the branch there:

 ![branch-dropdown](images/gitBranchDropDown.jpg)

 Now that you have a local branch and have it showing up remotely you can make changes to the local repository.

-Git Status in Depth: Understanding Your File States | CloudBees

-This will let you know what branch you are currently on other pertinent information about files.
+### 8. Make the assigned changes to the website
+You will be given instructions on what changes to make to the code.

+### 9. Commit changes to your branch

 Make changes to the home.html page.
 Make the following changes: